Accretion primarily means gradual or incremental growth. However, with respect to finance, it has the following technical meaning

 Accretion in Bond Market Example

-In the bonds market, accretion is calculated using the following formula –
+In the bonds market, it is calculated using the following formula –

 The negative value is dilution while the positive value determines the accretion.